ssalinasfe/Polylla-Mesh-DCEL/README.md

 ### TODO github

+- [ ] Add how generate mesh from OFF file
 - [X] Add images that show how the initial trangulization changes the output
 - [X] Add the triangulation of the disks
 - [X] Hacer el readme más explicativo